-Love and Respect the Ladies!
+Love and Respect Ladies!

-I’m very fortunate to have been raised by a father and mother who tag teamed their efforts making sure I understood the importance of being a gentleman, not only to those I was closest to but to any and every female I came into contact with.
-Mom and dad taught me that age was not a factor, I wasn’t to treat the older generation of women in a special way, being more likely to recognize and appreciate, and treat the younger generation any different, who all too often don’t have a clue the respect you’re paying them and sometimes even get offended by it.
+I’m very fortunate to have been raised by a father and mother who tag-teamed their efforts making sure I understood the importance of being a gentleman, not only to those I was closest to but to any and every female I came into contact with.
+Mom and dad taught me that age was not a factor, I wasn’t to treat the older generation of women in a special way, who may be more likely to recognize and appreciate, and treat the younger generation any different, who all too often don’t have a clue the respect you’re paying them and sometimes even get offended by it.
 Treat them the same and enjoy the reward of the “thank you” from those that recognize your effort and just know you did the right thing when there’s no recognition or even negative feedback.

-Open the door – Men, if you’re walking up to the door of a restaurant or store front and there is a woman, no matter how young or old, color, class, etc. approaching the door at the same time, or even slightly behind you… for God’s sake man make every effort to get ahead if needed and open that door!
+Open the door – Men, if you’re walking up to the door of a restaurant or storefront and there is a woman, no matter how young or old, color, class, etc. approaching the door at the same time, or even slightly behind you… for God’s sake, man make every effort to get ahead if needed and open that door!
 Hold the door open for as long as needed if others are behind her.
 Most will thank you, some will ignore you.
 Either way, also make an effort to return a “you’re welcome” when thanked and personally, I like to say the same to those that ignore you or fail to thank you but sometimes that’ll get you a dirty look with them feeling corrected.

-The car door – I really wish I saw more men today making an extra effort when they’re approaching their vehicle with their wife or girlfriend to walk to the passenger side and open the door for them.
-Make sure they’re in completely and then shut the door behind them.
+The car door – I really wish I saw more men today making an extra effort when they’re approaching their vehicle with their wife or girlfriend to walk to the passenger side and open the door for them, make sure they’re in completely, and then gently shut the door behind them.
 Then walk around and get in the vehicle yourself.
 I can’t think of a reason this extra effort isn’t worth the time and energy, yet shows her that her safety and comfort is your highest priority when approaching your vehicle.
 I rarely ever see this today.
 Why?
 I too confess that I from time to time get too busy, sidetracked, etc. and sometimes forget myself but don’t feel right when I recognize I’ve done so.
 Guys, this is so important and should not be allowed to fade into the past as outdated and no longer necessary.
-Show the lady you love that her safety and comfort is important to you.
+Show the lady you love that her safety and comfort are important to you.
 Show the others around you that this lady is special!

 A Man’s Word is His Contract!